gregorywragg-blip/constructionapprenticeships/replit.md

-# DC/Maryland Construction Apprenticeship Platform
+# The DC/MD Union Trades Pathway

 ## Overview

-This is a web application designed to help individuals in the DC and Maryland area find construction apprenticeship opportunities and access support services.
+This is a web application designed to help individuals in the DC and Maryland area find union construction apprenticeship opportunities and access support services.
 The platform serves as a comprehensive resource hub featuring:

 - **Apprenticeship Program Directory**: A searchable database of 14 union construction programs across various trades (electrical, carpentry, plumbing, etc.)
 - **BF-DC Apprenticeship Programs**: Comprehensive directory of 15 union programs from the DC Apprenticeship Program Grid with verified contact information and website links